Planck 2015 results. XVII. Constraints on primordial non-Gaussianity: Abstract

 \subsubsection{Foreground and secondary biases}

 Foreground residuals are generally negligible, in particular in the $T$ analysis.
-This is different from the \textit{Planck} 2013 results where the residuals were more important: this can be explained by the beam correction applied to these previous estimates which exaggerated signals from small scales.
+This is different from the \textit{Planck} 2013 results, where the residuals were more important; this can be explained by the beam correction applied to these previous estimates which exaggerated signals from small scales.

-One signal is particularly important: lensing has a significant signature in MFs estimation of $\fnllocal$ but is even stronger in $\gnlloc$ (4-point correlation signature) and could be detected (and not treated just as a bias) with this estimator.
+Lensing has a significant signature in MF estimation of $\fnllocal$, but is even stronger in $\gnlloc$ (the four-point correlation signature) and could be detected (and not treated just as a bias) with this estimator.
 The Wiener filters enhance the scales where lensing is dominant.